Kazakhstan–United States relations

+Kazakhstan and the United States established relations as Kazakhstan gained independence from the Soviet Union.
+Since then, the two nations have collaborated in fields such as trade, security, nuclear non-proliferation, and counterterrorism.
+While seeking to maintain and grow positive relations, the United States remains critical of Kazakhstan's human rights record.

+Overview

 The United States and the Republic of Kazakhstan established diplomatic relations on December 16, 1991.
 The United States opened its embassy in Almaty in January 1992 and then relocated to Astana in 2006.